mistatee1/brightHR/README.md

 ### GitHub Actions

-Tests run automatically on push and pull requests to `main` and `develop` branches.
+Tests run automatically on push and pull requests to `main` branch.

 **Setup:**
 1. Go to your repository Settings → Secrets and variables → Actions